Bemmu/DecisionTree/README.md

 ============

 This is a work in progress study project related to the University of Tampere course '[Knowledge Discovery](http://www.uta.fi/sis/tie/timu/timu_eng.html)'.
 The aim of this project is for me to learn how to generate decision trees from training data in Python.
+This is not intended as an actual library for use in any real-world purpose.

 # Input

 The program takes as input a list of case data.
 Each list item can represent multiple training cases that all have the same attributes.

 	S = [
 	{'Hearing loss':'No', 'Injury':'No', 'Frequency of vertigo attacks':'0', 'classes' : {'not-BPV':3, 'BPV':0}},